Mario & Luigi

-Mario & Luigi is a series of role-playing video games developed by AlphaDream and published by Nintendo for the latter's various video game handheld consoles.
-The series is a spin-off from Nintendo's trademark Super Mario series, and stars the titular characters Mario and Luigi.
-The games' stories follow the two on a quest to defeat an antagonist, primarily Bowser.
-It began in 2003 on the Game Boy Advance with Mario & Luigi: Superstar Saga, with the latest original installment being Mario & Luigi: Paper Jam in 2015 for the Nintendo 3DS.
-Two other titles in the series, including Superstar Saga, had an additional remake for the Nintendo 3DS.
-Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey was the last game in the series before AlphaDream declared bankruptcy in 2019, and remains the latest installment in the series.
+Mario & Luigi (also known as Mario & Luigi RPG in Japanese regions) is a series of role-playing video games published by Nintendo and originally developed by AlphaDream prior to their bankruptcy.
+The series is a spin-off from Nintendo's trademark Super Mario series and stars the titular characters Mario and Luigi.
+The games' stories typically follow the two exploring locales unique to the series on a quest to defeat an antagonist, most of the time original.
+It began in 2003 on the Game Boy Advance with Mario & Luigi: Superstar Saga, with the latest original installment being Mario & Luigi: Brothership, which released for the Nintendo Switch on November 7, 2024.
+Two titles in the series, Superstar Saga and Bowser's Inside Story, were remade for the Nintendo 3DS with extra content, with the latter being the final game in the series developed by AlphaDream before they declared bankruptcy in 2019.

 Gameplay

-The Gameplay of the Mario & Luigi series consists of majority Role-Playing Gameplay, although the Mario & Luigi games do differ from most other RPGs due to its focus on controlling Mario and Luigi simultaneously.
-During overworld sections, the directional pad (or control stick in the 3DS games) controls Mario's movement with Luigi following closely (Paper Mario also, in Paper Jam), while Mario and Luigi's other actions are controlled individually with the A (Mario) and B (Luigi) buttons respectively.
-Like many other RPG series' the Mario & Luigi series contains a battle system, it uses Action Commands, similarly to the Paper Mario franchise.
-These actions consist of Mario & Luigi's signature Jump, and also returning from Mario's first venture into the Role-Playing genre, Mario RPG is the hammer.
+The gameplay of the Mario & Luigi series consists of mostly role-playing elements; however, the Mario & Luigi games do differ from most other RPGs in its focus on controlling Mario and Luigi simultaneously.
+During overworld sections, the player controls Mario's movement with Luigi following closely.
+Mario and Luigi's other actions are controlled individually with the A (Mario) and B (Luigi) buttons respectively in both the overworld and battle sections.
+These controls are also used to explore the overworld to solve puzzles and find collectibles using various special moves that often have Mario and Luigi working together.
+Like many other RPG series, the Mario & Luigi series contains a traditional turn-based battle system.
+It also uses Action Commands, similarly to the Paper Mario franchise.
+These actions consist of Mario's and Luigi's signature jumps, as well as hammer attacks.
+Unique to the series is the use of real-time commands while an enemy is attacking so that if the player uses successful timing, they can completely avoid an attack or even do damage to the enemy instead of getting hit.
+This mechanism encourages the player to learn enemy's attack patterns and proper timing.
+Some titles in the series feature additional characters alongside Mario and Luigi; these include Baby Mario and Baby Luigi in Partners in Time, Bowser in Bowser’s Inside Story, and Paper Mario in Paper Jam.